jzumsteg/zumstegs-blog/_posts/2021-09-14-alsace-trip---mulhouse.md

 In the 1820s the manufacturers and designers formed an association that collected and preserved the designs.
 This became the first Musée de l'Impression sur Étoffes.
 Since then the museum has expanded its collection to include examples of the machines used, and excellent displays of the design and manufacturing process.

 Now, for whatever reason, textiles interest me, so when Laurie learned about this museum, we immediately decided to visit.
-It's a small place, so only took about an hour (plus an hour for Mary and Laurie in the museum's shop).&nbsp;
+It's a small place, so only took about an hour (plus an hour for Mary and Laurie in the museum's shop).

 <figure class = "portrait">
 	<img src="{{"/assets/images/2021/09/DSC01212.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />